brajeshwar/brajeshwar.github.io/_posts/2010/2010-09-05-ping-you-got-music.md

----
-layout: post
-title: Ping!
+# Ping!
 You got music
----

 Apple has always been well equipped to take on music centered social networks like <a href="http://www.last.fm/">Last.fm</a>, <a href="http://like.fm/">Like.fm</a> and has finally entered the charts with <a href="http://www.apple.com/itunes/ping/">Ping</a> in sync with <a href="http://www.apple.com/itunes/">iTunes 10</a>.
 As always the inherent simplicity of Apple services isn't lost here in a complex web of functionality.
 Ping is also available on the iPhone and iPod touch with iTunes 10 for the eternally mobile.